OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 Streaming custom functions enable you to output data to cells that updates repeatedly, without requiring a user to explicitly refresh anything.
 This can be useful to check live data from a service online, like the function in [the custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).

-To declare a streaming function, you can use either:
+To declare a streaming function, you can use either of the following two options.

 - The `@streaming` tag.
 - The `CustomFunctions.StreamingInvocation` invocation parameter.